rockdaboot/wget2/docs/wget2_manual.md

   Once that time has passed, that HSTS policy will no longer be valid and will eventually be removed from the database.

-  If you supply your own HSTS database via --hsts-file, be aware that Wget may modify the provided file if any change occurs between the HSTS policies requested by the remote servers and those in the file.
-When Wget exists, it effectively updates the HSTS database by rewriting the database file with the new entries.
+  If you supply your own HSTS database via --hsts-file, be aware that Wget2 may modify the provided file if any change occurs between the HSTS policies requested by the remote servers and those in the file.
+When Wget2 exists, it effectively updates the HSTS database by rewriting the database file with the new entries.

-  If the supplied file does not exist, Wget will create one.
+  If the supplied file does not exist, Wget2 will create one.
 This file will contain the new HSTS entries.
 If no HSTS entries were generated (no "Strict-Transport-Security" headers were sent by any of the servers) then no file will be created, not even an empty one.
 This behaviour applies to the default database file (~/.wget-hsts) as
   well: it will not be created until some server enforces an HSTS policy.

-  Care is taken not to override possible changes made by other Wget processes at the same time over the HSTS database.
-Before dumping the updated HSTS entries on the file, Wget will re-read it and merge the changes.
+  Care is taken not to override possible changes made by other Wget2 processes at the same time over the HSTS database.
+Before dumping the updated HSTS entries on the file, Wget2 will re-read it and merge the changes.

   Using a custom HSTS database and/or modifying an existing one is discouraged.
 For more information about the potential security threats arised from such practice, see section 14 "Security Considerations" of RFC 6797, specially section 14.9 "Creative Manipulation of HSTS Policy Store".

+### <a name="WARC Options"/>WARC Options

 * --warc-file=file